bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 npm run start
 ```

-The `start` script command value is `ng serve` which starts a development server on port 4200 by default using <a href="https://github.com/webpack/webpack-dev-server" >webpack-dev-server</a>, and compiles a development version of the app.
+The `start` script command value is `ng serve` which starts a development server on port 4200 by default using <a href="https://esbuild.github.io/" >esbuild</a> and <a href="https://vitejs.dev/">Vite</a> (<a href="https://github.com/webpack/webpack-dev-server">webpack-dev-server</a> before v17), to compile and serve a development version of the app.
 Any TypeScript errors will be caught by the compiler here, and once ready we can view our app at <a href="http://localhost:4200" >localhost:4200</a>. `ng serve` also has live-reload functionality, meaning the browser will automatically reload as changes are saved and compiled.

 ## Running Tests